cziwen/BeatBuynHold/README.md

 # BeatBuynHold
-corm 421 final project, a ml algorithm to beat buy and hold
+cfrm 421 final project, a ml to beat buy and hold

+Please Look at `main.ipynb` to see all the code